-Fortunately, content is one of the best marketing methods — conversion rates are six times higher for content marketing adopters than non-adopters.
-Unfortunately, it’s also one of the most time-consuming.
+Fortunately, content is one of the best marketing methods – conversion rates are six times higher for content marketing adopters than non-adopters.
+Unfortunately, it’s also one of the most time-consuming methods.

 As if building a significant content repertoire doesn’t require enough energy, ensuring that repertoire is full of valuable information is even more daunting.
-Because of that lofty commitment, few real estate investors and agents play the game.
+Because of that lofty commitment, few real estate investors and agents do it at all.

-What you need is audience-tested content that takes a little time to create.
+What you need is audience-tested content that takes very little time to create.

 The answer?
 Q&A.